Belgian Official Gazette

-The Belgian official journal (Belgisch Staatsblad, Moniteur belge, Belgisches Staatsblatt) is the official journal or gazette of the Kingdom of Belgium.
+The Belgian Official Gazette (Belgisch Staatsblad, Moniteur belge, Belgisches Staatsblatt) is the official journal or gazette of the Kingdom of Belgium.
 It is where the official publication of laws, royal decrees, decrees, ordinances, and official notices are published.
 The publication is handled by the Federal Public Service Justice.

 Content and history

-Any new law or changes to it made by the government can only take effect once it has been published in the Staatsblad/Moniteur.
-Other legal formalities about which the Belgian people need to be informed, including activities such as starting a business, are also published in this paper.
-Also published are Court mournings after important deaths, and official banquets at Court, with transcripts of speeches.
+Any new law, or amendments thereto enacted by the government, enter into force only upon their publication in the Staatsblad/Moniteur.
+Other legal notices requiring public disclosure, such as the establishment of a business, are likewise published in this journal.
+In addition, it carries notices of Court mourning following the deaths of prominent figures, as well as announcements of official Court banquets, including transcripts of the speeches delivered on such occasions.

 The journal was established on 16 June 1831.
-During World War II, the journal continued to be published domestically but under the same title another document was published by the Belgian government in exile that didn't have effect in the German-occupied Belgium.
-However after occupation ended, both were considered valid historical continuations of the prewar journal.
-In order to distinguish between the two, the government-in-exile version is retrospectively entitled Belgian Official Journal (Exile Government).
+During World War II, the journal continued to be published domestically.
+At the same time, a separate publication bearing the same title was issued by the Belgian government in exile; however, it had no legal effect within German-occupied Belgium.
+After occupation ended, both were considered valid historical continuations of the prewar journal.
+To distinguish between the two, the version issued by the government in exile is retrospectively referred to as Belgian Official Journal (Exile Government).

-To save money, the paper version of the Staatsblad/Moniteur was replaced by an electronic equivalent in 2003, which is available to the public on the Internet.
-Three copies of every issue are still printed: one for the Royal Library, one for the Senate and one for the House of Representatives.
+In 2003, the printed edition of the Staatsblad/Moniteur was discontinued for cost-saving reasons and replaced by an electronic version made publicly accessible on the Internet.
+Nevertheless, three copies of each issue continue to be printed: one for the Royal Library, one for the Senate, and one for the Chamber of Representatives.